Medically reviewed by Kristin Hall, FNP

 As you get older, your skin becomes thinner and it may not look as smooth and supple as it once did.

 Collagen production slows with age and gravity does its part to cause your skin to wrinkle and sag.
+Maybe you notice more lines around your eyes and you're looking for ways of how to get rid of under eye wrinkles.

 Once these changes start to happen, it’s like a snowball gathering speed down a steep slope — they only get worse.